Body image refers to how an individual sees their own body and the feelings associated with this perception.

 The media, peers, and family members can all influence a person’s body image.
 They can encourage people, even from a young age, to believe that there is an ideal body.
 The image is often an unnatural one.

-Discrimination based on race, size, ability, gender orientation, and age also plays a role.
-Exposure to daily microaggressions at work and in society can cause people to feel that they do not measure up or that they are somehow lacking.
+Discrimination based on race, size, ability, gender, sexual orientation, and age also plays a role.
+Exposure to daily microaggressions at school or work and in society can cause people to feel that they do not measure up or that they are somehow lacking.

 All of these factors can impact a person’s mental and physical well-being.

-Here are some tips that may help a person feel more positive about their body:
+Here are some tips endorsed by NEDA that may help a person feel more positive about their body:

-- Spend time with people who have a positive outlook.
+- Spend time with people who have a body-positive outlook.

 - Practice positive self-talk.
-Say, “My arms are strong” rather than, “My arms are flabby.”
+Say, “My arms are strong” rather than, “My arms are too big.”

-- Wear comfortable clothes that look good on you.
+- Wear comfortable clothes that you feel good in.